Dissertation Papers

 Abstract

-Incumbent accountability is central to retrospective voting, often assessed through changes in vote share and reelection success.
-However, punishment may reduce incumbents' vote share without crossing the threshold for office turnover, allowing them to achieve reelection nonetheless.
+Incumbent accountability is central to democratic elections, which are expected to discipline poor performers by removing them from office.
+However, officeholders might survive even when voters withdraw support from them.
+I examine this disconnect in the context of economic downturns, where prior work has largely treated vote loss and office loss as interchangeable measures of accountability, even though punishment may reduce incumbents' vote share without crossing the threshold for turnover.
 Drawing on the 2014 Petrobras scandal and the global oil crisis, which decreased royalty inflows to oil-dependent Brazilian municipalities, I analyze whether economic shocks produce punishment in terms of both vote loss and reduced survival in office.
-Using a differences-in-differences design, I provide causal evidence that mayoral incumbents lose, on average, 3.2 percentage points of vote share in municipalities that suffered royalty losses, but their likelihood of being removed from power is not altered.
-I argue that the channel through which incumbents lose votes but not office is an increase in the number of challenger competitors.
-The economic shock weakens incumbents' perceived advantage, encouraging more challengers to enter the race.
-The resulting increase in competitors, in turn, disperses anti-incumbent votes across multiple candidacies, making it harder for voters to coordinate behind a single viable alternative.
-Using post-shock royalty loss as an instrument for competition, I show that each additional challenger reduces the incumbent's vote share by approximately 13.8 percentage points, yet this does not translate into higher rates of office turnover.
-I further show that the shock increased vote fragmentation in affected municipalities by approximately 0.34 effective candidates.
-Overall, the study shows that, although voters identify whom to punish in times of shocks, the structure of electoral competition under certain electoral systems hinders the extent to which elections serve as mechanisms of accountability.
+Using a differences-in-differences design, I provide causal evidence that mayoral incumbents lose votes in municipalities that suffered royalty losses, but their likelihood of being removed from power is not altered.
+I argue that the economic shock weakened incumbents' perceived advantage, encouraging more challengers to enter the race and dispersing anti-incumbent votes across multiple candidacies.
+Using post-shock royalty loss as an instrument for competition, I show that the increase in challengers reduces the incumbent's support, yet this does not translate into higher rates of office turnover.
+I further show that the shock significantly increased vote fragmentation among opposition candidates in affected municipalities.
+Overall, the study shows that although voters do punish leaders, the structure of electoral competition can limit the extent to which elections serve as mechanisms of accountability.
+More broadly, fully understanding incumbent accountability and its mechanisms requires distinguishing between electoral punishment and electoral removal.

 Electricity Blackouts and Electoral Choice under Proportional Representation: Evidence from South Africa